 It’s clear that parsing EDI is not an easy task.
 There are too many moving parts and external dependencies.
 Looking at the diagram however, highlights something rather important — integrating with a partner using EDI is no different than integrating with a partner not using EDI.
 A non-EDI related process, say pure XML or UBL, would have resulted in a similar diagram.
 It’s business data in the end of the day, why would it matter how it is structured.

 Companies want to build value networks.
 They have applications to onboard other trading partners to be able to communicate with them and to exchange documents.
 They have strategies to do so.
 There is absolutely no point to duplicate that for EDI.
 What we see today is that companies still maintain separate integration approaches to communicate with trading partners, depending on whether they use EDI or not.
 Because EDI was considered too expensive, murky and a privilege for the global top players only.

 Let’s go back to the diagram.
 It is a generalized schema of the components involved in parsing EDI and how they are intertwined.
 It is the most popular architecture today, but it is not the most efficient.
 It clings on XML and its agnostic nature.

 My first EDI parser was like that.
 It spitted out XML at the end and provided XML DOM interface for manipulation.
 The thing is that EDI is complex already and companies have been marking this complexity for years.
 What if we scrapped XML altogether.
 What if it were possible to manipulate EDI directly, as in EDI DOM ?

 This is what we did in EdiFabric.
-We removed XML.
+We excluded XML.
 This is how our new parser looked like: